 Many Minnesota drivers are unaware that it is illegal to pass a parked emergency vehicle with its lights on.
 Failure to abide by this law will result in fines.
 Ignorance of the law itself is not a defense.
+Law enforcement vehicles are equipped with lights that signal hazards or emergencies like this selection of light bars for recovery and emergency vehicles.
+Their powerful lighting eliminates the excuse of not noticing them.

 Passing a Parked Emergency Vehicle in Minnesota